brandoneck/nodeApiProducts/README.md

 ## ✨ About the Author

 👋 Hi!
-I’m Brandon, a frontend developer passionate about building clean, intuitive web apps.
+I’m Brandon, a fullstack developer passionate about building clean, intuitive web apps.
 🎸 I also play guitar with my band and love mixing tech with creativity.

 📬 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/brandonlr/) or check out more projects on [GitHub](https://github.com/brandoneck).